10 Most Asked Spiral Stair Questions

 At Salter, the smallest stair diameter we offer is 3 feet 6 inches which translates to a 42” x 42” diameter.
 If you are going through a hole in the floor your finished floor opening should be two inches greater than your stair’s diameter.
 For example, if you are using a 3’6” spiral stair to get you access to an attic through a hole in the floor then you would need a finished floor opening of 44 inches x 44 inches.
 The extra two inches ensure that you fingers will travel freely and unhindered as you walk up the spiral stair.
 Matching the floor opening to the exact measurement of your stair’s diameter would cause your fingers to pinch while using the handrail.
 For more information on finished well opening sizes please refer to question #1.

-While going through a hole in the floor is a common application for spiral stairs, many of our customers install their staircases at the face of a loft or deck.
+While going through a hole in the floor is a common application for spiral stairs, many of our customers install a loft stair kit at the face of a loft or deck.
 If that is the case you will want to think about two things: your desired clear walking space and whether or not you want to meet building code.

 When we talk about “clear walking space,” we are focusing on the physical area you have to walk up and down the stairs.
 One of the major benefits of a spiral staircase is the large surface of each step in a small space.
 This amount of clear walking space is determined by your stair’s diameter.
 Starting at a 3’6” diameter, your clear walking space will increase by 3” for every 6” of additional diameter.